 - 4.5.
 In addition each class will be marked separately.
-The leading driver and navigator in each class will receive 10 points, with one point less going to each succesive place down to 10th - 4.6.
-A competitor or competitors whose retirement is directly due, in the opinion of the event Stewards, to an incorrect route instruction shall, at the end of the championship, be awarded points based on their average score over the course of the championship, disregarding the event in question.
+The leading driver and navigator in each class will receive 10 points, with one point less going to each succesive place down to 10th place. - 4.6.
+A competitor or competitors whose retirement is directly due, in the opinion of the event Stewards, to an incorrect route instruction or other error on the part of the organisers shall, at the end of the championship, be awarded points based on their average score over the course of the championship, disregarding the event in question.
 However the championship stewards may take into account the position of the competitor on the event in question immediately prior to the incorrect route instruction, and may accordingly reduce (but not increase) the points awarded.

-ENTRY FEE.
+5. ENTRY FEE.